 Each School at St Andrews publishes its own Handbook and course descriptions with lists of required, recommended, and in some cases summer reading.
-We strongly recommend that you familiarize yourself with the requirements for Economics, English, History, International Relations, and learn to get around on the St Andrews site.
+We strongly recommend that you familiarize yourself with the requirements for Classical Studies, Economics, English, Film Studies, History, International Relations, and learn to get around on the St Andrews site.

 Breadth requirements and electives: Your other modules will be electives, though you should make sure that you’ve satisfied most of your breadth courses by the end of your second year.
 Breadth requirements are listed in the Programme Guide and Catalog Supplement.

 REGISTRATION: Preadvising (registration) for subhonours (1st and 2nd year) at St Andrews typically begins in late August.
 During that period, you will log on to iSaint (much as you log on to Banner here) to make your course requests.
 Please note that preadvising establishes only the courses you wish to take and allows you to see potential scheduling conflicts.
 You are of course guaranteed seats in courses required for your major, but you do not officially register until you arrive in St Andrews in September.

 Most of your courses will be at the 2000 level at St Andrews, though you may be able to “drop down” and take 1000 level courses if you have not yet satisfied the prerequisite for a 2000-level course.
 Please note: you will NOT be allowed to take courses at the 3000- or 4000-level.
 Entry to these courses depends on your meeting the requirements for advancement to “Honours” at St Andrews (which you cannot do by your second year), and these courses have prerequisites at the 2000-level.